Karolarizag/Karolarizag/README.md

 Full-Stack web developer.
 -------------------------

-After switching careers, I've been learning developing.
-Last year I started with a Bootcamp where I learned a lot, and now doing it by myself.

 * 🌍  I'm based in Tenerife, Canary Islands
 * ✉️  You can contact me at [karolarizadev@gmail.com](mailto:karolarizadev@gmail.com)
 * 🧠  I'm learning React - Next - TypeScript